-We know a poor diet can make you feel sluggish, low and increase symptoms of depression and anxiety.
-But now we are seeing a healthy diet (with a variety of fruit, veggies, nuts and wholegrains) might actually improve our mental health.
+We know that eating an unbalanced diet can make us feel sluggish and flat.
+But now we are seeing eating a balanced diet (with a variety of fruit, veggies, nuts and wholegrains) might actually improve our mental health.
 This is a pretty new and exciting area of research.

-Here’s how eating well can improve your headspace:
+Here’s how eating well can improve your headspace.
+It can:

 - help you get a better night’s sleep

 - improve your concentration, this can help with things like work and study

 - make you less likely to crave foods with high sugar, salt or fat.

 Ask an expert: How can I eat for a healthier headspace?